Yvand/terraform-azurerm-sharepoint/README.md

 - SQL Server: Size [Standard_B2as_v2](https://learn.microsoft.com/azure/virtual-machines/sizes/general-purpose/basv2-series) (2 vCPU / 8 GiB RAM) and OS disk is a 128 GiB [standard SSD E10](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds).
 - SharePoint: Size [Standard_B4as_v2](https://learn.microsoft.com/azure/virtual-machines/sizes/general-purpose/basv2-series) (4 vCPU / 16 GiB RAM) and OS disk is a 128 GiB [standard SSD E10](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds) (for SharePoint Subscription SharePoint 2016), or a 32 GiB [standard SSD E4](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds) (for SharePoint 2019).

-You can visit <https://azure.com/e/26eea69e35b04cb884b83ce06feadb5c> to estimate the monthly cost of the template in the region/currency of your choice, assuming it is created using the default settings and runs 24*7.
+You can use <https://azure.com/e/26eea69e35b04cb884b83ce06feadb5c> to estimate the monthly cost of deploying the resources in this module, in the region/currency of your choice, assuming it is created using the default settings and runs 24*7.

 ## Known issues

 - The password for the User Profile directory synchronization connection (variable `other_accounts_password`) needs to be re-entered in the "Edit synchronization connection" page, otherwise the profile import fails (password decryption error in the logs).
 - When setting `outbound_access_method` to `AzureFirewallProxy`, most of the softwares installed through Chocolatey fail to download and are not installed.
-- When deploying SharePoint 2016 or 2019, the trial enterprise license has already expired, so you must enter your own in the central administration, then run iisreset and restart the SPTimerV4 service on all the servers.
+- The deployment of Azure Bastion fails pretty frequently.
+This has little impact, since it is very easy to redeploy through the portal.
-- When deploying SharePoint 2016 or 2019, the installation of softwares through Chocolatey fails for most of them.
+- SharePoint 2016 and 2019 are outdated and deprecated.
+Their corresponding DSC configuration receive little maintenance to ensure they continue to deploy, but receive no improvement.
+As such, variables `sharepoint_configuration_level` and `default_zone_must_be_https` have no effect on them.

 ## More information